andreidae/SeXY/README.md

 The seXY method requires:
 1. Raw sequencing reads of the target individual,
-2. an assembled genome of the target species/or closely related species hereafter referred to as the ‘reference genome assembly’, and
+2. An assembled genome of the target species/or closely related species hereafter referred to as the ‘reference genome assembly’, and
 3. assembled X and Y chromosomes from a related chromosome-level assembly hereafter referred to as the ‘reference sex-chromosome assembly’.